 - TechCrunch – One of the best known sources for social media and technology news that also profiles startups, product launches and new websites.

 - Brand Savant – Professional researcher Tom Webster tries to make sense of the social web.
-Principal author of the study Twitter Users In America, The Social Habit, The Podcast Consumer Revealed and other widely-cited studies of consumer technology usage.
+He is the principal author of the studies Twitter Users In America, The Social Habit, The Podcast Consumer Revealed and other widely-cited studies of consumer technology usage.

-- TopRank – Lee Odden runs this popular multiple-author blog full advice on digital marketing and public relations topics including, SEO, content marketing and business blogging and marketing
+- TopRank – Lee Odden runs this popular multiple-author blog, offering full advice on digital marketing and public relations topics including SEO, content marketing and business blogging and marketing.

 - Six Pixels of Separation – Digital marketing and social media insights from Twist Image president Mitch Joel, dubbed the “Rock Star of Digital Marketing” by Marketing Magazine.